LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 FPA 1: Getting started in the scholarship of teaching and learning

 What cool, interesting, innovative things are you doing in your classroom?
 Consider engaging in a scholarly project related to your teaching in order to make your work public.
 We will discuss the steps necessary to translate teaching practice into scholarly products.

 FPA 2: Preparing a Pew FTLC grant proposal

 This workshop is for any faculty member who wants to know about the many grant offerings available from the Pew FTLC.

 FPA 3: Designing or revising a departmental mentoring program

 Incorporating research results and best practices from GV as well as other institutions, this session will assist units in crafting effective and efficient mentoring programs.
-Applicable to support programs geared toward new faculty, adjunct faculty, or part-time instructors.
+Applicable to support programs geared toward new faculty, adjunct instructors, or others.